dasdawidt/maximizer/README.md

 ### 0.0.1

 - Create the ability to select any visible element of a website and make it fill your whole screen

+### 0.0.2

+- Use the `activeTab` and `scripting` permissions instead of `contentScripts`.
+  This way, the extension only has access to the page if the context menu item is clicked.